GNAR1ZARD/cyberjutsu/index.md

+---
+layout: default
+title: Cyberjutsu
+---

-Welcome to Cyberjutsu – a collection of tech write-ups, guides, and reflections shared with the community.
+# Welcome to Cyberjutsu

+A collection of tech write-ups, guides, and reflections shared with the community.
 This repository hosts the markdown files that are automatically turned into blog posts via GitHub Pages.

 ## About